Terminating a Domestic Partnership

 - Family Mediation Center.
 When parents cannot agree on custody or visitation schedules for their children, the court requires them to attempt mediation.
 You can learn more about this process by visiting the Family Mediation Center page.

 - Trial.
 When the parties cannot agree to all the final terms of their separation, the judge will have to set a trial and decide the issues.
 You can learn about trial preparation and the trial process itself by visiting the Trial page.

 The Final Decree

 Once all of the issues involved in the case have been decided (either because the parties reached an agreement, the judge decided everything at trial, or a default was taken against the Defendant), the final step in the case is getting a Decree Terminating Domestic Partnership approved by the judge.
 There are many steps involved in getting a final decree.
 You can learn about all of the steps by visiting the Final Decree page.

 Download one of the packets below depending on whether you have children together and whether a court hearing with a judge was required.
 All of the forms you should need are included in each packet.
 Follow all of the included instructions.

-Parties sometimes have issues that they need help with after the separation is finalized.
+Parties sometimes have issues they need help with after the termination is finalized.
 This can include problems with the child custody order, the visitation schedule, the child support order, the alimony order, etc. A person may need help enforcing the existing order (because the other person will not follow the court order), or a person may want to change the order completely.

 There are many options available to get the court's help if problems arise later.
 These options are all explained in detail on the Changing the Order page and the Enforcing the Order page.
 All of the options in those sections are available to people who have a Termination of Domestic Partnership decree.